 Windows 10 was a considerable improvement over its predecessors.
-However, it was the last operating system to be launched (and the most advanced as well) in the Windows series.
+However, it was the last operating system to be launched (and the most advanced) in the Windows series.
 All improvements after that will be in the form of updates.
-The first major update was the Anniversary Update in 2016 and the second major update was the Creators Update this year.
+The first major update was the Anniversary Update in 2016, and the second major update was the Creators Update this year.

 Unfortunately, both of the newer updates didn’t have the same compatibility criteria as the initial build of Windows 10.
 This was especially regarding the hardware compatibility.
 Some processors were not compatible with the updates, and thus, the updates could not be installed further.
 Upon trying to install Windows 10 Creators Update, the user may get the following error message: